LemLib/LemLib/docs/tutorials/4_auto_and_tuning.md

 <img src="./assets/4_auto_and_tuning/path_coords.png">

-You can use these coordinates to set the starting position of the robot, and use them with the `chassis.turnTo()` and `chassis.moveTo()` functions.`
+You can use these coordinates to set the starting position of the robot, and use them with the `chassis.turnTo()` and `chassis.moveToPose()` functions.`
 Note that the origin of the field is in the middle, and the field coordinates are measured in inches. **0 degrees is facing up, and increases clockwise**.

 Thats it!
-You now know how to move the robot around the field using the `chassis.turnTo()` and `chassis.moveTo()` functions.
+You now know how to move the robot around the field using the `chassis.turnTo()` and `chassis.moveToPose()` functions.
 In the next tutorial, we will be covering how to use the Path Generator to create a path for the robot to follow.

 [Previous Tutorial](3_driver_control.md) <br>